Simone Leigh: Career

-"I came to my artistic practice via the study of philosophy, cultural studies, and a strong interest in African and African American art, which has imbued my object and performance-based work with a concern for the ethnographic, especially the way it records and describes objects."After graduating, Leigh planned to become a social worker.
+"I came to my artistic practice via the study of philosophy, cultural studies, and a strong interest in African and African American art, which has imbued my object and performance-based work with a concern for the ethnographic, especially the way it records and describes objects."After graduating in 1990, Leigh planned to become a social worker.
 After an internship at the National Museum of African Art and stint at a studio near Charlottesville, Virginia, she embraced art as a career.
-In 2015 she remarked "I tried not to be an artist for a really long time but at a certain point I realized I was not going to stop doing it."
+She moved to Williamsburg in Brooklyn and met her future husband (later divorced) an art photographer.
+As a young mother, she worked intently to get showings and galleries interested in her ceramics work but it was not until 2001 that she began to call herself an artist.
+In 2015 she remarked, "I tried not to be an artist for a really long time but at a certain point I realized I was not going to stop doing it."

 Leigh combines her training in American ceramics with an interest in African pottery, using African motifs which tend to have modernist characteristics.
 Though she considers herself to be primarily a sculptor, she recently has been involved in social sculpture, or social practice work that engages the public directly.
 Her objects often employ materials and forms traditionally associated with African art, and her performance-influenced installations create spaces where historical precedent and self-determination co-mingle.
 She describes this combination representing "a collapsing of time."
 Her work has been described as part of a generation's reimagining of ceramics in a cross-disciplinary context.
-She has given artist lectures in many institutions nationally and internationally, and has taught in the ceramics department of the Rhode Island School of Design.
+She has given artist lectures in many institutions nationally and internationally, has taught in the ceramics department of the Rhode Island School of Design and has fired ceramics as a visiting artist at Anderson Ranch Arts Center in Colorado.

 In October 2020, Leigh was selected to represent the United States at the 2022 Venice Biennale.
-She is the first black woman to do so.
-She was awarded a Golden Lion for her work Brick House in the main exhibition.
+She was the first black woman to do so.
+Her showing of works known as a presentation was entitled "Sovereignty".
+She was also awarded the Golden Lion for her work Brick House in the general exhibition.
+Leigh created her first portrait sculpture, Sharifa, with Sharifa Rhodes-Pitts, a Harlem cultural historian, as her subject.
+The film Conspiracy, featured in her solo show at the Biennale, was co-produced with filmmaker and visual artist Madeleine Hunt-Ehrlich.